Shabnam Tolouei

-Shabnam Tolouei (also spelt Toluie, Tolui or Tolooee, شبنم طلوعی, born in Tehran) is an Iranian actress, theatre director and playwright.
+Shabnam Tolouei (also spelt Toluie, Tolui or Tolooee, شبنم طلوعی, born in Tehran) is an Iranian and French Naturalized actress, theatre director and playwright.
 She is currently forbidden from working in Iran by the government because of her religion, the Baháʼí Faith, which is subject to state sanctioned persecution.
 Since December 2004 she has been living in Paris, France.
-She became a naturalized French citizen in 2019.

 Life

 Tolouei studied filmmaking in Tehran, at Bagh-Ferdos Film School, and has her B.A. in Theatre Studies from Université Paris X, Nanterre, France.
-She has been writing short stories for cultural magazines since 1990, acting on stage since 1993, and writing plays since 1994.
-Since 2002 she has also taught the bio-mechanic method and acting for camera at Kranameh culture and Art Training Institute in Tehran.
+She has written short stories for cultural magazines since 1990, acted on stage since 1993, and written plays since 1994.
+Since 2002, she has also taught the bio-mechanic method and acting for camera at the Kranameh Culture and Art Training Institute in Tehran, as well as online and in-person acting workshops in the US.